polca/premise/docs/reference/external-scenario-format.rst

       - reference product: urea
       - location: DE

-Hence, in this example, the ammonia supplier will be replaced in all activities whose reference product contains the string **urea** and location in **DE**.
+In this example, the ammonia supplier will be replaced in all activities whose reference product contains the string **urea** and location in **DE**.